Parole records reveal Saskatchewan suspect's violent history | CBC News

 Concern about behaviour

-The documents state that while on release Sanderson stayed sober, got a job, and was seeing therapist and was engaged in cultural ceremonies.
+The documents state that while on release, Sanderson stayed sober, got a job and was seeing a therapist and was engaged in cultural ceremonies.
 They note he was working on managing his emotions and felt that his risk factors were manageable in the community.

 The February parole documents reveal the board ultimately decided to cancel the November suspension of the release but left a reprimand in his file.

-By May, Crime Stoppers had issued an alert for Sanderson who it described as being at large.
+By May, Crime Stoppers had issued an alert for Sanderson, who was described as being "unlawfully at large."

-Saskatoon police earlier confirmed they've been searching for Myles Sanderson when he stopped meeting with his assigned caseworker and was classified as "unlawfully at large."
+Saskatoon police earlier confirmed they've been searching for Myles Sanderson since then, after he stopped meeting with his assigned caseworker.